Online MBA in Ohio

 The Raj Soin College of Business at Wright State University offers a traditional MBA, weekend MBA (two-year program) and an online MBA.
 You can attend the traditional MBA program on a full-time or part-time basis.
 The college has two campuses- the main campus in Dayton and the Lake Campus in Celina, OH.
 The MBA program consists of seven core classes, three concentrations, and one elective.
 You may have to attend foundation courses too if you don’t have a background in business studies.
 Concentrations are available in Economics, Finance, Investments, Project Management, Marketing, International Business, Healthcare Management, and others.
-The capstone course will be in competitive strategy.
-Eligibility for the capstone course will depend on meeting set academic requirements and admission to the course will be decided on a case-by-case basis.
+The capstone course will be in a competitive strategy.
+Eligibility for the capstone course will depend on meeting set academic requirements, and admission to the course will be decided on a case-by-case basis.
 Foundation courses are offered online only and will be completed over a month and a half.

 14. Xavier University – Williams College of Business

 Xavier University offers a full-time MBA, off-site MBA, executive MBA, online MBA, and non-degree courses (certificates).
-The full-time MBA is a one-year program, designed for students who have recently completed an undergraduate degree.
+The full-time MBA is a one-year program designed for students who have recently completed an undergraduate degree.
 The program is split into the foundation course, core subjects, a capstone course, and electives.
 In core, you have courses such as Managerial Accounting, Business Law and Ethics, Managerial Economics, Fundamentals of Finance, Operational Analysis, Marketing Strategy, Business Information Systems, and more.
 You can choose one of three capstone courses in Corporate Governance, Global Strategic Thinking, and Bond Portfolio Management.
-You also have your choice of electives such as Business Intelligence, International Business, Pricing Strategy, Values Based Leadership, Finance, and more.
+You also have your choice of electives such as Business Intelligence, International Business, Pricing Strategy, Values-Based Leadership, Finance, and more.
 If you want, you can pursue a concentration in place of the elective.
 You can complete the Xavier full-time MBA in a minimum of 39 credit hours (with a foundation waiver and general business concentration) or a maximum of 47 credit hours (all foundations and 12 credit concentration).

 Non-AACSB Accredited Online MBA Programs in Ohio